 How often should you take your Car for the diagnostic test?

 Your technician may tell you that you should bring in your car every 6 months.
 However, this is not necessary.
 If your car hasn’t been through an accident or other mishaps, manufacturers recommend taking your car for a computerized diagnostic checkup once a year.
 Also, after an accident, a computerized diagnostic is the most economical plan of action.

-At Fine Tuned Auto we provide a comprehensive repair service that takes care of all the important aspects that help run your vehicle smooth and hassle-free.
+At Fine Tuned Auto we provide a comprehensive auto repair service that takes care of all the important aspects that help run your vehicle smooth and hassle-free.
 From a complete ignition system diagnostics and deep engine analysis to engine overheating diagnostics and a no-start diagnostics, we have a solution for all your warning lights.
-To know more about car diagnostic tests near you and get personalized advice, call (416) 243 – 0949 or log on to www.finetunedautos.ca.
+Visit our auto garage in York, Toronto, to learn more about car diagnostic tests or to get personalized advice, call (416)-243-0949 or log on www.finetunedautos.ca to schedule.